-Students follow our Character Education programme throughout the year, in which progress is monitored by the tutor team.
+Students follow our Character and Well-being Programme throughout the year, in which progress is monitored by the tutor team.
 This focuses on the virtues of courage, creativity, teamwork and empathy, persistence, service, and integrity.
+Care of the Body, Mind.
+Others the passions of each individual as well as their place in the world.